thoras-ai/helm-charts/charts/thoras/README.md

 ![Version: 3.2.1](https://img.shields.io/badge/Version-3.2.1-informational?style=flat-square) ![AppVersion: 2.0.10](https://img.shields.io/badge/AppVersion-2.0.10-informational?style=flat-square)

 # Install
-Using [Helm](https://helm.sh), you can easily install and test Throas in a Kubernetes cluster by running the following:
+Using [Helm](https://helm.sh), you can easily install and test Thoras in a Kubernetes cluster by running the following:

 #### Add Helm repo
 First, add the repo if you haven't already done so: